The 2008 Iowa Caucus | "They said this day would never come..."

-Eight years ago, on the eve of the Iowa caucuses, our rented Chevy Suburban was hitting the road chock-full of editing gear.
+On the eve of the 2008 Iowa caucuses, our rented Chevy Suburban was hitting the road chock-full of editing gear.
 The Chevy’s outdoor temperature gauge registered minus 10.
 The dingy motel, just off of the interstate on the outskirts of Des Moines, was five and a half hours away.

 Our assignment was to set up an editing suite in the motel and turn then Senator Obama’s post-caucus speech into a television ad to run beginning the next day in New Hampshire.
 The New Hampshire primary was only five days away — every minute mattered.
 We readied ourselves for the overnight edit.

 We wanted as large of a motel room as possible due to the amount of gear and size of the campaign team.
 Our reservation was for the honeymoon suite, which seemed like a good idea until we actually saw the room.
 Imagine a regular motel room with a hot tub in place of one of the beds and a lot more mirrors.
 The room had less space than a normal room and was not going to work.

 The front desk man said that maybe their meeting room would work.
 It sounded good—the best option so far.
 The “meeting room” however, was a regular motel room with the bathroom and closet walls removed, no beds, a few desks and couches.
 Tight, but it would do.
 The desk man was struggling to get us an Internet connection as the polls neared closing.